-The TE Office may on certain grounds grant an employer pay subsidy for salary costs.
-If you become unemployed, and salary from such work is taken into account in the calculation of your daily allowance, we will apply an exceptional rule in calculating the daily allowance.
+In some cases, the TE Office may grant a pay subsidy to an employer for salary costs.
+If you become unemployed, and salary from such work is taken into account in the calculation of your daily allowance, we will apply an exceptional rule in calculating your daily allowance.

 How does pay subsidy affect the daily allowance?

-In employment with pay subsidy, 75 per cent of the calendar weeks in which you have been working are included in the condition regarding employment.
+In employment with pay subsidy, we include in the working condition 75% of the calendar weeks in which you worked.

-As a general rule, the requirement for fulfilling the condition regarding employment is 26 weeks of employment that meet the requirements.
-As only 75 per cent of the work with pay subsidy is included in the condition regarding employment, you need to work in employment with pay subsidy for a minimum of 35 calendar weeks to fulfil the condition regarding employment.
+As a rule, to fulfil the working condition, you must have worked for 26 weeks in work that meets the requirements.
+As we only include 75% of the work with pay subsidy in the working condition, you need to work in employment with pay subsidy for at least 35 calendar weeks in order to fulfil the working condition.

-So the exception affects the duration of the required condition regarding employment.
-It does not have a direct effect on the amount of daily allowance.
+In other words, the exception affects the duration of the required working condition.
+It does not directly affect the amount of the daily allowance.

-How does obligatory employment affect the daily allowance?
+How does employment by statutory obligation affect the daily allowance?

-If employment with pay subsidy has been arranged on the basis of the employment obligation in accordance with the Act on Public Employment and Business Service, all calendar weeks that fulfil the condition regarding employment shall be included in the condition regarding employment as per normal.
+If your employment with pay subsidy has been arranged due a statutory employment obligation in accordance with the Act on Public Employment and Business Service, we will include all calendar weeks that fulfil the working condition in the working condition in the normal manner.

-Thus 26 weeks of obligatory employment is enough for fulfilling the condition regarding employment, even if the employer had received pay subsidy for the salary costs.
+This means that 26 weeks of employment by statutory obligation is enough to fulfil the working condition, even if the employer received a pay subsidy for the salary costs.